Property Investment Returns in Samaná: Rental Yield Guide

 Offer mid-term stays.
 The digital nomad segment books 2–8 week stays at lower nightly rates but near-zero turnover costs.
 A $70/night rate for a 30-day booking beats three separate 3-night bookings at $120.

 Buy in a CONFOTUR project.
-The tax savings alone add 1.5–2 percentage points to your effective yield over the first decade.
+The tax savings alone add 1.5–2 percentage points to your effective yield throughout the 15-year exemption period.

 Run your due diligence.
 Before any purchase, verify the title through a thorough due diligence process and understand the legal requirements for foreign buyers.